2021 Austin FC season: Reinforcements and Further Struggles - August / September

-End of the season
+End of the Inaugural Season - October

 While only having 19 points through 25 matches, Austin FC was still technically in the playoff race come October.
 On September 26, homegrown player McKinze Gaines became the first Austinite to score a goal for the club in a 2-0 upset win against the LA Galaxy.
 Even though they won 4 of their last 5 home matches, their lone loss against Minnesota eliminated them from postseason play on October 16.
 Despite the loss, Austin FC still had 2 more Copa Tejas matches.
 They defeated the Dynamo 2-1 on October 24 and could have secured the Cup with a win in Frisco against FC Dallas.
 However, they lost the contest 2-1, conceding the Cup winning goal to Franco Jara in the 80th minute.
+Austin won their last home game of the season against Sporting Kansas City where Sebastian Driussi scored 30 seconds into the match, the fastest goal in the club's short history.
 Austin FC ended their inaugural season on November 7, a 3-0 loss to the Timbers in Portland.

 Diego Fagundez tied for the team lead in both goals with Cecilio Dominguez (7) and assists with Sebastian Driussi (5).
 He was selected as the team's offensive player of the year, while GK Brad Stuver was selected as the team's defensive player of the year, respectively.
 Stuver led the MLS with 134 saves in 2021.